What is the prevalence of tinnitus?

-Nobody know precisely how many people experience permanent tinnitus.
-But several surveys made around the world have found that when asked, around 5% of all adults say that they experience permanent tinnitus in one or both ears.
+But several surveys carried out around the world have found that when asked, around 5% of all adults say that they experience permanent tinnitus in one or both ears.

 Different surveys – same prevalence

-The MarkeTrak 9 survey made in the US in 2014 also found a prevalence of tinnitus of 5% among the participants.
+The MarkeTrak 9 survey carried out in the US in 2014 also found a prevalence of tinnitus of 5% among the participants.
 Three-quarters of those interviewed said that they had tinnitus in both ears.

-The figure is also confirmed in a New Zealand study made between 2007 and 2013.
+The figure is also confirmed in a New Zealand study carried out between 2007 and 2013.
 The study found that 4.5% of the New Zealand adult population suffer from tinnitus.